-Advisory services are available through either SAA or APA.
-SAA and APA's advisory services include, but are not limited to, discretionary and non- discretionary investment advisory services (including investment portfolio monitoring, financial counseling, review of accounts, and securities research), "wrap fee" programs (an account where no separate transaction charges apply and a single fee is paid for advisory services and trading costs), third-party advisory services, retirement plan consulting services and products, consulting services, and financial planning.
+Our advisory services include, but are not limited to, discretionary and non-discretionary investment advisory services (including investment portfolio monitoring, financial counseling, review of accounts, and securities research), "wrap fee" programs (an account where no separate transaction charges apply and a single fee is paid for advisory services and trading costs), third-party advisory services, retirement plan consulting services and products, consulting services, and financial planning.

-Additionally, some of SAA's advisory services are sponsored by VISION2020 Wealth Management Corp. ("VISION2020"), a registered investment adviser and our affiliate.
-VISION2020 sponsors accounts on the Wealth Management Platform ("WMP"), an investment management program that provides you with access to multiple investment managers who provide investment advice to your portfolio consisting of individual stocks, bonds, exchange traded and mutual funds.
-To join WMP, you will enter into an investment advisory client agreement with VISION2020, SAA and your financial professional.
-VISION2020 has a master agreement with Envestnet Asset Management, which in turn has a separate agreement with each of the investment managers on the WMP.
+Additionally, some of our advisory services are sponsored by Vision2020 Wealth Management, Inc. ("Vision2020"), our registered investment advisor and our affiliate.
+Vision2020 sponsors accounts on the Wealth Management Platform ("WMP"), an investment management program that provides you with access to multiple investment managers who provide investment advice to your portfolio consisting of individual stocks, bonds, exchange traded and mutual funds.
+To join WMP, you will enter into an investment advisory client agreement with Vision2020, Osaic and your financial professional.
+Vision2020 has a master agreement with Envestnet Asset Management, which in turn has a separate agreement with each of the investment managers on the WMP.
 One of those investment managers, Ladenburg Thalmann Asset Management Inc, is an affiliate under common ownership.

-When providing advisory services, SAA and APA are held to a fiduciary standard that covers SAA and APA's investment advisory relationship with you.
-As fiduciaries, investment advisers are required to act in the best interest of their clients and not place their own interests ahead of their clients.
-However, at times SAA or APA's interests can conflict with your interests.
-When SAA or APA provide recommendations, SAA and APA must eliminate, mitigate or inform you of these conflicts, depending on the nature of the conflict.
+When providing advisory services, we are held to a fiduciary standard that covers our investment advisory relationship with you.
+As fiduciaries, investment advisors are required to act in the best interest of their clients and not place their own interests ahead of their clients.
+However, at times our interests can conflict with your interests.
+When we provide recommendations, we must eliminate, mitigate or inform you of these conflicts, depending on the nature of the conflict.

-When you use SAA or APA for advisory services, you will pay an ongoing asset-based fee for SAA or APA's services.
-The fess will be agreed upon by you and your financial professional.
-As part of these services, SAA or APA will offer you advice on a regular basis, discuss your investment and overall financial goals, design a strategy to help achieve those goals, and regularly monitor your account, meeting with you at least annually.
-When you use SAA or APA the fees will be agreed upon between you and your financial professional.
+When you use us for advisory services, you will pay an ongoing asset-based fee for our services.
+The fees will be agreed upon by you and your financial professional.
+As part of these services, we will offer you advice on a regular basis, discuss your investment and overall financial goals, design a strategy to help achieve those goals, and regularly monitor your account, meeting with you at least annually.

 There are different types of advisory accounts you can choose.
-You can select an advisory account that allows SAA or APA to buy and sell investments in your account without asking you in advance (a "discretionary account"), or SAA or APA may give you advice and you decide what investments to buy and sell (a "non-discretionary account").
+You can select an advisory account that allows us to buy and sell investments in your account without asking you in advance (a "discretionary account"), or we may give you advice and you decide what investments to buy and sell (a "non-discretionary account").

-For SAA or APA's discretionary services, you give your financial professional or an investment manager you select the authority to buy and sell securities, either absolutely or subject to certain restrictions, without having to obtain your prior consent to each transaction.
+For our discretionary services, you give your financial professional or an investment manager you select the authority to buy and sell securities, either absolutely or subject to certain restrictions, without having to obtain your prior consent to each transaction.
 This authority varies according to the advisory program, and exercising discretion in client accounts requires that you grant written authority to enter orders on your behalf.
-Investment monitoring is offered as part of SAA or APA's standard services for discretionary accounts and is provided at least annually.
+Investment monitoring is offered as part of our standard services for discretionary accounts and is provided at least annually.

-For SAA or APA's non-discretionary accounts, you make the ultimate decision regarding the purchase and/or sale of investments in your account.
-For these non-discretionary accounts, investment monitoring is offered as part of SAA or APA's standard services and is provided at least annually.
+For our nondiscretionary accounts, you make the ultimate decision regarding the purchase and/or sale of investments in your account.
+For these nondiscretionary accounts, investment monitoring is offered as part of our standard services and is provided at least annually.
 Investment advice may be provided to you regarding asset allocation, investment portfolio construction, investment selection, or other services as agreed upon by both parties, and there may be limitations on investment offerings based on the advisory program you select.

-The advisory services may also have account/investment minimums, which are further detailed in the applicable SAA or APA Form ADV Brochure.
+The advisory services may also have account/investment minimums, which are further detailed in the applicable WMP Brochure.